FAKE HISTORY, ACADEMIC FRAUD

 PAGE 341: Bibliography

-This article is a travesty of academic research.
-Clark’s research MO is gossip, gambling and gleaning, a pathetically pretentious attempt at spinning propaganda for the Port Arthur heritage site using the Nevin web sites .
+> This article is a travesty of academic research.
+Clark’s research MO is gossip, gambling and gleaning, a pathetically pretentious attempt at spinning propaganda for the Port Arthur heritage site using the Nevin web sites which, for reasons known only to ignorant herself, she assumed entitlement.

 Nevin, Thomas J. (1842-1923) at –

-What is significant by absence here is the name of Dr Kerry Williams – the emails from Clark re Nevin 2005.
-After all, there would be no thesis without Clark’s first contact with the Nevin web sites and Nevin descendants such as Dr Kerry Williams.
-That brief contact seemed to incite such a singular deep resentment in Clark that she chose the totally inappropriate vehicle of a PhD degree to vent it.
+> What is significant by absence here is the name of Dr Kerry Williams and the rude emails Clark sent her back in 2005, or the website she created in 2013 with a proxy to bully Kerry Williams, or the pdfs she concocted containing a fake family history and caricatured images of Kerry Williams, not to mention the stalking of Nevin family members, and the dozens of emails sent to libraries, museums and heritage sites, all deriding Kerry Williams over more than a decade.
+Julia Clark, in short, is a major troll and bully.
+Her parasitic thesis would not exist without our research, our Nevin web sites and Nevin descendants such as Dr Kerry Williams.
+That brief contact back in 2005 seemed to incite such a singular deep resentment in Clark that she chose the totally inappropriate vehicle of a PhD degree to vent it.

 Ref: Mitchell Library, SLNSW